Actindo-AG/Documentation/PIM/UserInterface/03g_Settings.md

 - [ADD]
   Click this button to add a defining attribute to the variant set.
 The *Defining Attributes* window is displayed.

-The table displays all defining attributes to the variant set.
+The list displays all defining attributes to the variant set.
 All fields are read-only.

 - *Name*
   Attribute name.